shopware5/devdocs/source/developers-guide/vagrant-phpstorm/index.md

 ### 3. SSH access

 The SSH username is `vagrant`, the password: `vagrant`.
 To automatically SSH into the created VM run `vagrant ssh`.
-If you use Putty, the ssh configuration can be obtained via:
+If you use Putty, the SSH configuration can be obtained via:

 ```bash
 $ vagrant ssh-config